 Dental Ceramist Training and Education Program Overviews

-Dental ceramics is one of the five specializations in dental laboratory technology.
-In the past, this specialty was learned through on-the-job training.
+One of the five specializations in dental laboratory technology, dental ceramics has traditionally been learned through on-the-job training.
 That is often still the case, although it is becoming more common for a dental laboratory technologist, and thus the dental ceramist, to earn a certificate or an associate degree in dental laboratory technology.
 These programs are most often found in community colleges or technical schools.

 Certificates in Dental Laboratory Technology